 - ix.
 To the best of our knowledge and belief and according to the information and explanations given to us, during the year the Company did not avail any term loan facility from bank or financial institution.
-Also, Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year. - x.
-According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - According to the information and explanation given by the management, the company has not paid remuneration over and above the limits prescribed under section 197, read with Schedule - V of the act to executive director. - xii.
-In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
+Also, Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year. - According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - xi.
+According to the information and explanation given by the management, the company has not paid remuneration over and above the limits prescribed under section 197, read with Schedule - V of the act to executive director. - xii.
+In our opinion and according to the information and explanations given to us, the Company is not a nidhi company.
 Accordingly, paragraph 3(xii) of the Order is not applicable. - xiii.
 According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable Indian Accounting Standards.

 - xiv.
-The Company has made preferential allotment of shares during the year under review and the requirement of Section 42 has been complied with.
-The shares have been issued as part of arrangement of assignment of debts to an Asset reconstruction company and accordingly no amount has been raised out of such issue of shares. - xv.
+According to the information and explanations give to us and based on our examination of the records, the Company has not made any private placement of shares during the year under review. - xv.
 According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with them and hence provisions of section 192 of companies Act, 2013 are not applicable to the company. - xvi.
 The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.